rumaier/r_bridge/README.md

 ## Documentation

-For documentation, you can visit the [r_scripts documentation](https://r-scripts-1.gitbook.io/r_scripts-docs./) Gitbook.
+For documentation, you can visit the [r_scripts documentation](https://r-scripts-1.gitbook.io/r_scripts-docs./).

 ## Support